 3.4.2 The Licensing Authority has decided that in order to assist applicants and residents it would be helpful to provide guidance as to how it will approach the meaning of the term "vicinity."
 The Licensing Authority will normally treat the term "vicinity" as meaning within a 100 metre radius of the premises in question.
-However it is open to an applicant to argue that, in particular instances, an objection from an "interested party" within this radius is not relevant, for example, where a major traffic route lies between the resident and the premises and noise from the premises is highly unlikely to affect the resident.
-It is also open to an "interested party" located outside of this radius to argue that a representation is valid, for example, where the resident lives on the route from the premises to bus stops or main taxi ranks.
+However, this is a guideline and the Licensing Authority will consider representations from those who live or work outside that distance if they can demonstrate that they are (or, in the case of new premises, are likely to be), affected by disorder and disturbance occurring (or potentially occurring) on those premises.
+It is also open to an applicant to argue that, in particular instances, an objection from an "interested party" within this radius is not relevant, for example, where a major traffic route lies between the resident and the premises and noise from the premises is highly unlikely to affect the resident.
+Similarly it is also open to an "interested party" located outside of this radius to argue that a representation is valid, for example, where the resident lives on the route from the premises to bus stops, main taxi ranks or main pedestrian routes to residential areas.